-The Company Secretary attends all Board meetings and is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board, including compliance with the Company's Constitution, the Companies Act, the Securities and Futures Act and the SGX Listing Manual.
+The Company Secretary attends all Board meetings and is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board, including advising the Board on corporate and administrative matters, as well as facilitating orientation and assisting with professional development as required.
 She assists the Board in implementing and strengthening corporate governance policies and processes.
 The Company Secretary is the primary point of contact between the Company and the SGX.
 The Company Secretary is legally trained, with experience in legal matters and company secretarial practices.
 The appointment and removal of the Company Secretary is subject to the approval of the Board.